uav4geo/NodeCM/README.md

 While a GPU can speed up certain steps of the pipeline, it is not required for use.
 CPU algorithms are implemented in case a GPU is not available.

+:warning: NodeCM is in early stages of development.
+Software faults are expected.

 ## Getting Started

 We recommend that you setup NodeCM using [Docker](https://www.docker.com/).